 There could be other house hunters or visitors (nosy neighbors, perhaps?) attending the open house.

-Most homebuyers will be provided with a booklet or pamphlet featuring details about the property, which could include the year it was built, heating and cooling information (oil vs. natural gas, etc.), how many bedrooms and bathrooms there are, the size of the lot, types of appliances, and exterior features like decks, porches, pools, and sheds.
+Most homebuyers will be provided with a booklet or pamphlet featuring details about the property, which could include the year it was built, heating and cooling information (oil vs. natural gas, etc.), the square footage, how many bedrooms and bathrooms there are, the size of the lot, types of appliances, and exterior features like decks, porches, pools, and sheds.

 From there, house hunters will fill out a sign-in document that records their information for follow-up (unless this was already done in advance) and tour the property.
 This could occur with the listing agent in tow or by themselves, saving questions for the end.

 Ready to find your dream home?

 Check out a mortgage with SoFi today!

 Figuring out what to do at an open house isn’t always intuitive, but a crisp, respectful approach can go a long way:

 • Bringing along food, drinks, pets, or unruly children could be considered disrespectful and distracting.